-Toll operators and customers will be able to realize the remaining useful life of an approximate existing 6 million transponders by taking advantage of the investment in the transponders currently being used and saving money by not needing to immediately purchase new replacement 6C transponders.
+Toll operators and customers will be able to realize the useful life of the existing 6 million transponders by taking advantage of the investment in the transponders currently being used and saving money by not needing to immediately purchase new replacement 6C transponders.

 In addition, toll operators have not issued as many transponders as anticipated in recent years due to COVID travel restrictions and its impacts on travel patterns.
-Therefore, some toll operators took longer to issue their remaining Title-21 transponder inventory and some inventory still exist for issuance.
+Therefore, some toll operators took longer to issue their remaining Title-21 transponder inventory and some are still finishing issuing a limited number of Title-21 transponders.
 These recently issued Title-21 transponders have considerable useful life left.

-There are no drawbacks to extending the Title 21 end of life since toll operators are equipped and configured to use both the Title 21 and 6C protocols.
+There are no drawbacks to extending Title 21 end of life since toll operators are already equipped and configured to use both the Title-21 and 6C protocols.